saisri27/qranalysis/_projects/Quantile_Regression.md

 With our trusty python and libraries , we found that for every additional year of age , the average medical bill increases by \$259 and each extra unit of BMI will add \$323 to the insurance.
 But Smoking ?
 Whoaa similar to what we have seen in the graph ,on an average smokers pay $23,824 more than non-smokers.This says how much influence does smoking have on insurance charges.

 Our Prediction model gave us a mean prediction i.e what is the expected cost given these factors .
 But what if we want to know more than average?
-What if we want a deeper analysis like how does this costs vary across people in the lowest 25% of insurance charges (those who pay the least) or the highest 75% of insurance charges (those who pay the most)?
+What if we want a deeper analysis like how does this costs vary across people in the lowest 25% of insurance charges i.e people who pay the least or the highest 75% of insurance charges i.e people who pay highest?

 To solve these issues, here comes (drum roll....) our **QUANTILE REGRESSION**!!!